NeoControl magnetic field therapy

 • Erectile dysfunction

-• Restoration of vaginal tonus (e.g. after giving birth)
+• Recovery of vaginal tone (e.g. after childbirth)

 • Haemorrhoids